 - Slice your banana in to 1/2-inch slices, then cut each slice in to quarters.
 Place in a bowl and toss with 1 tbsp. brown sugar.
 Set aside.

-- *Stirred coconut milk: When you open your coconut milk, you may find a solid creamy layer on top.
+- Stir the coconut milk: When you open your coconut milk, you may find a solid creamy layer on top.
 If so, stir this layer in with the more watery liquid underneath, to get a smooth, creamy milk.

-- In a medium bowl, combine the eggs, half & half, coconut milk, vanilla and salt.
+- In a medium bowl, combine the eggs, half & half cream, coconut milk, vanilla and salt.
 Whisk to combine thoroughly.

-- Grease your roasting dish.
+- Grease your baking dish.
 Place 1/3 of the bread cubes in the bottom of the dish.
 Sprinkle 1/2 of the banana/brown sugar mixture over top.
 Add another 1/3 of the bread cubes.
 Sprinkle with remaining banana mixture.
 Top with remaining bread cubes.
 (You may not need all of them.
 Just fill vessel to near the top, but not to the top.
 Allow 3/4-1 inch growing room).
 Pour egg/cream mixture over top until it almost reaches the rim of the roaster.
 It may not all fit.
-Reserve any extra to top up.
+Reserve any extra to top it up later.
 Press bread down with a fork, so that it compresses a bit and is mostly covered with liquid.
 Cover with plastic wrap and set aside for 15-20 minutes.
-If liquid level has dropped due to the bread absorbing it, top it up with reserved cream mix, cover and refrigerate until ready to put on the BBQ or bake.
+If liquid level has dropped due to the bread absorbing it, top it up with reserved cream mix.
+If making ahead, cover and refrigerate until ready to bake.

 - Meanwhile, make the Caramel Coconut Sauce: Melt butter in a small saucepan.
 Add the brown sugar and cook, stirring constantly for 2-3 minutes until sugar melts.
 Whisk in the stirred coconut milk.
 Bring to a boil, then reduce heat to medium-low and simmer, stirring occasionally, for 10-15 minutes, until thickened.
 Stir in toasted coconut and remove sauce to a bowl until needed.
 You can refrigerate.
 Microwave briefly to loosen up sauce again before serving.

 - Allow to stand for 5 minutes (it will deflate somewhat as it cools).
-To serve, top warm pudding with a scoop of vanilla ice cream and lots of the Coconut Caramel Sauce.
+To serve, top warm pudding with lots of the Coconut Caramel Sauce.